NATO commander warns of Russian threat to separatist Moldova region

 Putin and Russian media had mocked the sanctions, which did not stop the Russian military completing its takeover of Ukraine's military bases in Crimea.
 Russia's defence ministry said on Sunday that its flag was now flying over 189 Ukrainian military installations on the peninsula.

-The EU emphasized its support for the new pro-Western government in Kiev, signing a political agreement with interim Prime Minister Arseniy Yatseniuk last week.
+The EU emphasised its support for the new pro-Western government in Kiev, signing a political agreement with interim Prime Minister Arseniy Yatseniuk last week.

 (Additional reporting by Alexandar Vasovic in Simferopol, Alissa de Carbonnel and Oksana Kobzeva in Moscow and by Eric Beech in Washington; Writing by Will Waterman and Philippa Fletcher; Editing by Robin Pomeroy)